 Penn State women’s volleyball added its third incoming transfer of the offseason in former West Virginia defensive specialist Keatan Broughton, according to her Instagram.

-Broughton, who hails from Charleston, West Virginia, will be a junior this fall with two years of eligibility remaining after spending the last two seasons in Morgantown.
+Broughton, who hails from Charleston, West Virginia, will be a junior this fall after spending the last two seasons in Morgantown.
 She recorded 250 digs, 37 assists, 11 aces, and two kills as a Mountaineer.

 Broughton joins Memphis graduate transfer Hannah Flowers and former Rutgers outside hitter Anastasiya Kudryashova in picking Penn State to continue her collegiate volleyball career.
 The 5-foot-5 Broughton is the sixth defensive specialist and 18th player on the projected 2020 roster.

 Broughton was a standout for George Washington High School before enrolling at West Virginia as a member of its 2018 recruiting class.
 She becomes the ninth junior on Penn State’s roster, which will feature 10 upperclassmen this coming season.
 In 2019, 75 percent of the team was made up of underclassmen.

 Once universities are given the clearance to resume on-campus classes and organized team activities, Broughton will compete for playing time at defensive specialist with Jenna Hampton, Macall Peed, Molly Russell, Sophie Walls, and incoming freshman Maddy Bilinovic.

 Broughton, Hampton, and Walls will be the only upperclassmen at the position for head coach Russ Rose this fall following the graduations of Kendall White, Keeton Holcomb, Emily Sciorra, and Kristin Krause.
 After recording a program record 1,994 digs during her Penn State career, White leaves quite a legacy in Rec Hall.